mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

       "constraints=(Height>0, DiffCoeff>0, Tau>0)";
     }

-and then add else if to buildPeaksFunctionString and buildLorentzianPeaksString/buildFitTypeString
+and then add else if case to buildPeaksFunctionString, buildLorentzianPeaksString or buildFitTypeString.

 .. code-block:: cpp